-Note: To display the Business Impact information in Service Health 360° View, the business impact bar
+Note: To display the Business Impact information in Service Health 360° View, the business impact bar must be enabled in the Service Health infrastructure settings.
+For more information, see the OMi Administration Guide.

 The following figure shows an example of the resulting event priority in Event Browser: